nytimes/objective-c-style-guide/README.md

+## The New York Times Objective–C Style Guide

+This style guide outlines the coding conventions of the iOS team at The New York Times.
+We welcome your feedback in issues, pull requests, or on Twitter.

 ## Introduction

 Here are some of the documents that went into building the style guide.
 If something isn't mentioned here, it's probably covered in great detail in one of these: